 As a certified grief counselor, I have interviewed scores of people who are convinced they have had a sign or message from a deceased loved one.
 Most view the experience as a positive occurrence, and accept it as a gift for healing.
 In the 30 years I have studied the phenomena, what is clear is those who have an extraordinary experience know they have connected with another reality.
 It is as meaningful as the physical reality they live and grieve in each day.
 It is important to honor such a profound experience, examine the mystery surrounding it, and use it in adapting to loss and change.

 What are Extraordinary Experiences?

-Extraordinary Experiences (EE's) of the bereaved is an exciting new field of research focusing on a variety of events in which a person believes he or she has been spontaneously contacted by a deceased loved one.
-Researchers have coined the term after-death communication (extraordinary experience) to describe the whole range of the phenomena that occurs.
+Extraordinary Experiences (EE's) of the bereaved is an exciting field of research focusing on a variety of events in which a person believes he or she has been spontaneously contacted by a deceased loved one.
+Researchers have coined the term after-death communication (Extraordinary Experience) to describe the whole range of the phenomena that occurs.
 It is important to emphasize the living person is not actively seeking to make contact with the deceased.
 The experience does not in any way involve a psychic or invoking the deceased.
 Instead, it is the deceased (or some believe a supreme being) who seems to reach out to the bereaved and in doing so provide much-needed solace and comfort.
 Again, the EE happens spontaneously, without warning.

 When do these experiences occur?